 Commissioner Windley grew up in Bath, NC.
 He met his wife Yajara during his time in Nicaragua, and they moved to Kill Devil Hills in 2009.
-John and Yajara are the parents of young children Oscar and Aaliyah.
+John and Yajara are the parents of young children Oscar, Aaliyah, and Joaquin.
 The Windleys are proud to call Kill Devil Hills home and feel privileged to raise their family is this wonderful town.

 •Kill Devil Hills Commissioner 2017 – present

 •Kill Devil Hills Planning Board member 2016 – 2017